hoshomoh/blog/_posts/2020-01-10-a-productive-engineer.md

 {% marginnote 'mn-id-whatever' 'Article Outline:<br /><br />[Introduction](#introduction)<br />[Being busy is not being productive](#being-busy-is-not-being-productive)<br />[Meeting](#1-meetings)<br />[Processes over tools](#2-processes-over-tools)<br />[Distractions](#3-distractions)' %}

-> Over the years, I have found that I am most productive when I work at home or when I work after or before every other person at the office has left.
-This caused for a self reflection and I began to ask the question; "why am I most productive during this two instances?".
+> Over the years, I have seen that I am most productive when I work at home or when I work before others arrive or leave work.
+This caused for a self reflection and I began to ask the question; "why am I most productive during this instances?".
 After much thought, it has come down to this three elements: **Meetings**, **Processes over tools** and **Distractions**.
 In this article, I discuss my personal view and experiences of how this elements hinders productivity and in some cases proffer solutions that works for me.
 I hope you enjoy it.

 ## Introduction